OpenDroneMap/docs/README.md

 # OpenDroneMap Docs

-Contribute to [OpenDroneMap](https://docs.opendronemap.org)'s documentation!
-Anyone is welcome to share their knowledge and improve our documentation. 🎉 And it's pretty simple too!
+Contribute to [OpenDroneMap](https://docs.opendronemap.org)'s documentation!!!!S Anyone is welcome to share their knowledge and improve our documentation. 🎉 And it's pretty simple too!

 # "But I don't know if I can contribute"